-Of the 54 broker intermediaries responding to the firm survey, 35 reported offering additional goods and services such as research or corporate access services as a bundled service alongside order execution services across 13 different jurisdictions.79 Market practices of bundling additional goods
+Of the 54 broker intermediaries responding to the firm survey, 35 reported offering additional goods and services such as research or corporate access services as a bundled service alongside order execution

 For example, Canada.

 The lack of enforcement actions does not necessarily suggest that a material regulatory issue is not being addressed.
 For example, in some jurisdictions, the regulatory focus may be on testing firms' compliance with the relevant rules, which may have led to greater industry compliance and therefore, fewer enforcement actions.
 In addition, there have been some enforcement actions in this area more generally, though not directed at brokers.